mrkamel/heartbeat/README.md

 ## Hooks

-You can add your own hooks which will be run after the failover ip is switched from one active server ip to another in case the first one is down.
+You can add your own hooks which will be run after the Failover IP is switched from one active server ip to another in case the first one is down.
 To add hooks, add your shell, ruby or other scripts to the 'hooks' folder within heartbeat's root folder.
 Please note that your scripts must of course be executable by the